About academic fees

 Otherwise, the Subject POSt fees remain in effect for the current

-if enrolled in ONLY S section code courses in the
+ONLY S section code courses in the session

-February 2 and June 30, 2017, remains registered for the Summer session, and
+2 and Nov.
+1, 2019, remains registered for the Fall session, and withdraws

 See Note 3